-Google Search Console is an essential part of every SEO toolbox, but how can you fix Google search console errors if you get an email from Google about errors from your website?
-Google search console helps in monitoring and correcting the errors in your website.
+Google Search Console is an essential part of every SEO toolbox, but how can you fix Google Search Console errors if you get an email from Google about errors from your website?
+Google search console helps monitor and correct errors on your website.
 Google Search Console allows you to analyze how your website is performing well.

 For your website to show up on search engine results pages (SERPs), it must go through the following three processes: